Emerald Knights

 "Emerald Knights" is a 6-part story that was originally published in Green Lantern vol. 3, issues #101-106.
 It is the story of Kyle Rayner teaming up with a pre-Parallax Hal Jordan.

-This story was later collected by DC Comics in 1998 as the trade paperback Green Lantern: Emerald Knights (ISBN 1563894750), which included the last pages of Green Lantern vol. 3, issue 99 and issue #100, as well as Green Arrow vol. 2, #136.
+This story was later collected by DC Comics in 1998 as the trade paperback Green Lantern: Emerald Knights (ISBN 1563894750), which included the last pages of Green Lantern vol. 3, issue #99 and issue #100, as well as Green Arrow vol. 2, #136.

 Background

-Kyle had been battling his sometime nemesis Grayven when he fell into a time-warp and wound up in the 30th Century, where he met the Legion of Super-Heroes.
-When asking to get back, the 30th Century Brainiac put Kyle in a time-machine, intending to send Kyle back to his regular time.
+Kyle had been battling his sometime nemesis Grayven when he fell into a time-warp and wound up in the 30th century, where he met the Legion of Super-Heroes.
+When asking to get back, Brainiac 5 put Kyle in a time-machine, intending to send Kyle back to his regular time.
 However, Kyle wound up being transported 10 years further back, to a time when Hal Jordan, many years before he became Parallax, was battling Sinestro (set during Green Lantern vol. 2, #9, implied to be the result of either a time platform malfunction or simply lacking historical records of this time period).
 Kyle helped Hal defeat Sinestro, and Kyle and Hal both wound up being transported back to Kyle's own time when Sinestro accidentally shoved Hal into Kyle as the Guardians were sending him home.